awsdocs/amazon-comprehend-developer-guide/doc_source/tutorial-reviews-visualize.md

 **Tip**
  If you want to edit the visualizations in your dashboard, return to **Analyses** and edit the visualization that you want to update\.
 Then, publish the dashboard again either as a new dashboard or as a replacement of the existing dashboard\.

-## Clean Up<a name="tutorial-reviews-visualize-clean"></a>
+## Clean up<a name="tutorial-reviews-visualize-clean"></a>

 After completing this tutorial, you might want to clean up any AWS resources you no longer want to use\.
 Active AWS resources can continue to incur charges in your account\.

 The following actions can help prevent incurring ongoing charges:
 + Cancel your Amazon QuickSight subscription\.
 Amazon QuickSight is a monthly subscription service\.
-To cancel your subscription, see [Canceling your Subscription](https://docs.aws.amazon.com/quicksight/latest/user/closing-account.html) in the *Amazon QuickSight User Guide*\.
+To cancel your subscription, see [Canceling your subscription](https://docs.aws.amazon.com/quicksight/latest/user/closing-account.html) in the *Amazon QuickSight User Guide*\.
 + Delete your Amazon S3 bucket\.
 Amazon S3 charges you for storage\.
 To clean up your Amazon S3 resources, delete your bucket\.
 For information about deleting a bucket, see [How do I delete an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html) in the *Amazon Simple Storage Service User Guide*\.
 Make sure that you save all of your important files before deleting your bucket\.
 + Clear your AWS Glue Data Catalog\.
 The AWS Glue Data Catalog charges you monthly for storage\.
 You can delete your databases to prevent incurring ongoing charges\.
-For information about managing your AWS Glue Data Catalog databases, see [Working with Databases on the AWS Glue Console](https://docs.aws.amazon.com/glue/latest/dg/console-databases.html) in the *AWS Glue Developer Guide*\.
+For information about managing your AWS Glue Data Catalog databases, see [Working with databases on the AWS Glue console](https://docs.aws.amazon.com/glue/latest/dg/console-databases.html) in the *AWS Glue Developer Guide*\.
 Make sure that you export your data before clearing any databases or tables\.